Skip to main content

 • “It runs great on my computer.”

-• “This game is early access, so is Space Engineers, but SE has been out a lot longer than Medieval Engineers.
-There are glitches and things to be fixed, but all of that aside, this is still a great game.
-The game looks good, the building is dynamic and fun, the physics do work, and considering Keen Software House's track record with Space Engineers, a lot of these bugs will be fixed within the next few weeks, and more block types will also be added.”
+• “Considering Keen Software House's track record with Space Engineers, a lot of these bugs will be fixed within the next few weeks, and more block types will also be added.”

 • graphics

-The graphics of "Medieval Engineers" receive mixed reviews, with many players praising the game's beautiful visuals and detailed environments, likening it to a more graphically advanced version of Minecraft.
-However, numerous users report significant performance issues, including crashes and lag, particularly on lower-end systems or with integrated graphics cards, which detracts from the overall experience.
-While some appreciate the aesthetic quality and physics, others express frustration over optimization problems and the game's tendency to require high-end hardware for smooth gameplay.
+The graphics of the game receive mixed reviews, with many players praising the beautiful visuals and detailed environments reminiscent of a more advanced Minecraft.
+However, numerous users report significant performance issues, including crashes and lag, particularly on lower-end systems or with integrated graphics cards.
+While some appreciate the aesthetic quality and physics engine, others express frustration over optimization problems that detract from the overall experience.

 • “The graphics are beautiful, and on my new Alienware, I see the grass and trees sway in the breeze.”